SchlossLab/mikropml-snakemake-workflow/config/README.md

 1. Edit the configuration file [`config/default.yml`](/config/default.yml).
     - `dataset_csv`: the path to the dataset as a csv file.
+    - `dataset_csv`: a short name to identify the dataset.
-    - `outcome_colname`: column name of the outcomes for the dataset.
+    - `outcome_colname`: column name of the outcomes or classes for the dataset.
     - `ml_methods`: list of machine learning methods to use.
-Must be supported by mikropml.
+Must be supported by mikropml or caret.
     - `kfold`: k number for k-fold cross validation during model training.
     - `ncores`: the number of cores to use for preprocessing and for each `mikropml::run_ml()` call.
 Do not exceed the number of cores you have available.
     - `nseeds`: the number of different random seeds to use for training models with `mikropml::run_ml()`.
     - `hyperparams`: override the default model hyperparameters set by mikropml for each ML method (optional).
 Leave this blank if you'd like to use the defaults.
+You will have to set these if you wish to use an ML method from caret that we don't officially support.
+    - `find_feature_importance`: whether to calculate feature importances with permutation tests.

     You can leave these options as-is if you'd like to first make sure the workflow runs without error on your machine before using your own dataset